MohitGoel92/Will-the-customer-leave-the-bank-/README.md

 <img src = 'Screen3.png' width='250'>

 The cost function value C gets fed back into the neural network and the corresponding weights are updated.
 This process is called "Backwards Propagation".
+The cost function illustrated by the parabola below, seeks the minimum value of the cost function which is the global minimum.

 <img src = 'Screen4.png' width='300'>